TrackerControl/tracker-control-android/README.md

 The original data can be retrieved [here](https://osf.io/4nu9e/).

 The app uses icons made by [bqlqn](https://www.flaticon.com/authors/bqlqn) from [www.flaticon.com](https://www.flaticon.com/).

+For the GDPR requests, the templates from the website [My Data Done Right](https://www.mydatadoneright.eu/) by the NGO "Bits of Freedom" were adopted.

 ## License
 This project is licensed under